WE ARE NOW TAKING BOOKINGS FOR COURSES TO START FOR SEPTEMBER!

 Y2 and Y3 children: Some instruments are generally only suitable for children in Y4 or older – most brass and woodwind instruments, for example.
 You will find you can’t book lessons on these instruments via the booking portal if your child is younger.
 However, we do make some exceptions to these rules!
 Don’t hesitate to contact us by email or phone if you want to discuss.

 Instruments: You will need an instrument to take the course, drums being the exception during the taster course.
-Should you require an instrument, please indicate this when you book the course and we will send you information along with our booking acknowledgment email about two superb local suppliers.
+Should you require an instrument, please indicate this when you book the course and we will send you information along with our booking acknowledgment email about four superb suppliers.
 To give you an idea of cost, you can hire most types of instruments – brass, most woodwind and keyboards – for around £9 per month with whatever you pay in hire coming off the price of the instrument should you later decide to purchase.
 Interest free loans are available through an Arts Council England funded programme designed to help young people get into music, and you can buy instruments free of VAT and at an educational discount for children who have instrumental lessons in school.
 Music for Life receives no payment or commission from any supplier, which leaves us free to recommend people we feel offer best quality and value.
-You might like to check out the two suppliers below to get some further idea of prices.
+You might like to check out the suppliers below to get some further idea of prices.

 Cheshire Music: Great for top quality, properly reconditioned, second hand woodwind, brass and keyboard instruments which come with a year guarantee.
 Will deliver to school. http://www.cheshiremusicuk.com